karinpatenge/property-graph/CORA dataset example/README.md

 # General information

 The demo is designed to be used with an Oracle Autonomous Database that includes [Graph Studio](https://www.oracle.com/database/graph/graph-faq/).
+Check out [Oracle Cloud Free Tier](https://www.oracle.com/cloud/free/), if you don´t have access to an Autonomous Database yet.
+It includes two Oracle Autonomous Databases with powerful tools like Oracle APEX, Oracle SQL Developer Web, Graph Studio or Machine Learning.

 Steps to follow: